No-dimensional Tverberg Theorems and Algorithms: Tensor product and Averaging argument

 where $E$ is the set of edges of $\qgraph$.\footnote{We note that this identity is very similar to the Laplacian quadratic form that is used in spectral graph theory; see, e.g., the lecture notes by Spielman~\cite{spielman-sgt} for more information.}

+One of the simplest examples of such a set can be formed by selecting $\qgraph$ to be the star graph.
+Each of the $k-1$ leaves correspond to a standard basis vector of $\R^{k-1}$ and the root corresponds to $(-1,\dots,-1)\in \R^{k-1}$.
+This is also the set used in \Barany and Onn's interpretation~\cite{bo-tverberg} of Sarkaria's proof.

-As an example, such a set of vectors can be formed by taking $\qgraph$ as a balanced binary tree with $k$ nodes, and orienting the edges away from the root.
+A more sophisticated example can be formed by taking $\qgraph$ as a balanced binary tree with $k$ nodes, and orienting the edges away from the root.
 Let $q_1$ correspond to the root.
 A simple instance of the vectors is shown below:

 The vectors in the figure above can be represented as the matrix